aravind-sadharani/chandraveena/src/blog/alapana-pallavi/index.md

 The dropping of notes were defined by scale characteristics - *Shadav* (hexatonic), *Audav* (pentatonic), the absence of either meant a 7 note scale.

+*Alpatva* note is one which is rarely and fleetingly used note.

+*Bahutava* note is one which is often used.
+Graha, Amsa notes are generally Bahutva notes.

+*Hrasva* note is one on which musical phrase doesnt linger for long periods of time.

+*Deergha* note is one where a musical phrase can halt for considerable time.

+Hrasva and Deergha are also applicable in compositions where they mean short vowels and long vowels.

 *Sthayi* today denotes an octave.
 However, *Sthayi* literally means constant, musically, it means a fixed note around which musical phrases revolve.
 Now, if you take Sa as the Sthayi note, you can see how it can easily denote an octave, Sa Re Ga Ma Pa Dha Ni Sa' (octave Sa, or Tara Sa or as is correctly called *Dviguna* swar).
 There are many ways in which sthayi can be formed.
 For eg : Sa Re Sa, Sa Re Sa', Sa Ma Pa Sa, Sa' Pa Ma Sa etc (Sa - middle octave, Sa' - higher octave)...
 Infact, I have here taken Sa as an example, it can be any note as long as the rule is followed.
 Sthayi is used in the context of a musical phrase, in Raga Alapana and in Composition (Pallavi).

 *Pallavi* is a concatenation of **Pa**dam, **La**yam, **Vi**nyasam.
 It is poetry set to a metre or a Tala.
 Alternate names are *Bandish* (bound or pre-composed), *Kriti*.